Li Shan High Mountain Oolong Tea

 Garden: This garden is located on the west side of the Lishan region, situated directly above a reservoir, and at the top of a ridge.
-It is well managed by a couple with 30 years of High Mountain Tea farming experience.
+It is managed by a couple with 30 years of High Mountain Tea farming experience.

 Harvest: Hand-picked, medium batch, Heping, Taiwan.
-Spring 2019.
+Spring 2022.

-We visited the Lishan farm and factory during spring harvest last year and observed the overall scene.
-The source is a family we befriended over a year ago, and feel very confident about working with.
-Their home is in Alishan, where they run a renowned factory, cooperating with local growers, and producing competition grade award winning tea for many years now.
-They have recently leased a plot of tea in the western side of the Lishan region, on the top of a ridge, directly above a reservoir.
+This family run business is in high demand by local tea merchants for producing competition grade award winning tea for many years now.
+They leased a plot of tea on the western side of the Lishan region, on the top of a ridge, directly above a reservoir.
 This micro-climate is a significant asset.
-Their tea making skills are in high demand among wholesalers here on the ground.
-Many wholesalers buy their tea in large quantities without even tasting it.
-They have numerous long term customers who buy their produce consistently.
+Their tea making skills are in high demand among wholesalers in the local industry.
+Their most loyal wholesale clients fully rely on the tea makers to select their supply on a seasonal basis.